Ever thought of keeping rabbits?

 Your rabbit's hutch should allow for approximately 2 ft X 3 ft of floor space per adult rabbit.
 For a great guide on how much space your rabbit needs, check out this Rabbit Hutch and Cage Size Guide.

-Whatever option you choose, your rabbit’s home should be as spacious as possible.
-Shelter dimensions should allow for maximum freedom as rabbits love to jump around all the time.
+choose, your rabbit’s home should be as spacious as possible.
+Shelter dimensions should allow for maximum freedom as rabbits love to jump around all

 Most rabbits enclosures have a wire mesh floor with a tray underneath to catch droppings, or if outdoors, the droppings may simply fall to the ground.
 But sometimes, a litter box is used.
 One particular caution: be sure to carefully choose an adequate litter box.
 This is really important.
 When a bunny gets bored, he may turn his attention to the box at the back of the cage, and start nibbling and swallowing it, which may seriously affect its sensitive digestive system.
 Rabbit anorexia is generally the result of such bad materials’ being ingested.
 Make sure that the litter is always dust-free and clean.
 For that, fresh, dry and regularly replaced hay is the best option.